marabesi/marabesi.com/_posts/2021-02-11-2020-a-year-of-reading.md

 book, the new approach to develop software in pairs and focusing on code was a "crazy" idea at that time.

 Unfortunately the XP is followed not as much as SCRUM, which in my opinion is the XP, but focused on process for managers, not programmers.
+This is also what Martin Fowler states on his blog post entitled "FlaccidScrum"
+{% cite flaccid_scrum --file 2021-02-11-2020-a-year-of-reading %}.

 ## Redis for dummies